thanhdev/sun-chess/README.md

 ## Installation

 1. Ensure you have Python installed on your system.
+2. Clone this repository or download the source files.
-2. Install Pygame by running:
+3. Install requirements by running:
    ```
-   pip install pygame==2.6.0
+   pip install -r requirements.txt
    ```
-3. Download the `sun_chess.py` file from this repository.

 ## How to Play

 1. Run the script:
    ```
-   python sun_chess.py
+   python main.py
    ```
 2. The game window will open, showing the board on the left and an info panel on the right.
+3. You play as the Red pieces, and the AI controls the Black pieces.
-3. Players take turns moving pieces:
+4. Players take turns moving pieces:
    - Click on a piece to select it.
    - Valid moves will be highlighted with green circles.
    - Click on a highlighted square to move the piece.
-4. The info panel shows whose turn it is or who has won.
+5. The info panel shows whose turn it is or who has won.
-5. Use the "New Game" button to reset the board at any time.
+6. Use the "New Game" button to reset the board at any time.
-6. Use the "Exit" button or close the window to end the game.
+7. Use the "Exit" button or close the window to end the game.

-## Features
+## AI Opponent

-- Interactive GUI with a game board and info panel
-- Turn indicator
-- Valid move highlighting
-- New Game and Exit buttons
-- Winner display
+The game features an AI opponent that uses the minimax algorithm with alpha-beta pruning.
+The AI:
+- Evaluates the board based on piece values and the presence of Sun pieces.
+- Prioritizes capturing the opponent's Sun and protecting its own.
+- Looks ahead several moves to make strategic decisions.
+- Has a time limit of 3 seconds per move to ensure responsiveness.

 ## Contributing